Azure-Samples/LUIS-DevOps-Template/docs/2-feature-branches-and-running-pipelines.md

 ## Testing the new LUIS model

-A developer can use the single testing features in the LUIS portal to test single utterances against the LUIS model.
-They can also run a test set using the batch testing capability in the portal which is intended for quality testing and for determining the F-measure score for your LUIS app, rather than for executing a suite of unit tests and making sure that they all pass.
-The CI workflows perform automated unit testing of the LUIS model when you raise your PR, and again when your changes are merged to master.
+The CI workflows are setup to perform automated unit testing of the LUIS model when you raise your PR, and again when your changes are merged to master.
+The test utterances and the expected responses are defined in the **luis-app/tests/unittests.json** file.

-However, it is good development practice for the developer to run all the unit tests during feature development to make sure that no problems have been introduced before checking in changes.
+It is good development practice for the developer to run all the unit tests manually during feature development to make sure that no problems have been introduced before checking in changes.
 For this, we use the **NLU.DevOps** tool, <https://github.com/NLU.DevOps/.>

 ### Setting up for testing